cococats/gorge/README.md

 # gorge

 gorge is a web development DSL for go.
 It is simple and easy-to-use.
-It is currently in beta, and is going to have new features soon, such as JSON, XML and PEM encoding.
+It is currently in beta, and is going to have new features soon, such as authentication.
 You can find out ways to contribute at the end of this README.

 ## Installation